TritonDataCenter/ruby-manta/README.md

 Done.

-If you're of a more conservative bent and are using Ruby 1.8.*, there might be a harmless HTTPClient RDoc error; ignore it.
-To complete the installation for 1.8, also run:
+If you're of a more conservative bent and are using Ruby 1.8.*, there might be a (mostly-)harmless HTTPClient RDoc error; ignore it.

-    gem install json_pure